sluu99/csprog/README.md

 It was a hard choice when I had to decide on what language to use for teaching programming, but at the end I belive C# is the right choice.
 The reasons are:

 * C# is a relatively clean language.
 I was also considering Python for its readability, but didn't want newcomers to have to deal with the intepreter freaking out on white-spaces vs tabs indentation.
-* C# is a static-typed and strongly-typed language.
+* C# is a statically-typed and strongly-typed language.
 I want to cover data types in this class as well as having the compiler aids the students when dealing with variables.
 * I plan to create cool UI for class exercises where the students only have to implement the logic.
 Using C# would be a lot easier than having to setup GLUT or Tk.

 ### C# limitations: